 Certified Referee Duties

 As a certified hockey official, referees supervise each game and make sure rules are followed and enforced.
-Their decisions have the final call in all discrepancies and they must stick to the rules when making decisions.
-After making a call, referees are no longer able to change their mind on the decision.
-There are typically more than one official on the ice during a hockey game, with the NHL having 4 officials work each game.
+Their decisions have the final call in all discrepancies, and they must stick to the rules when making decisions.
+After making a call, a referee is no longer able to change their mind on the decision.
+There is typically more than one official on the ice during a hockey game, with the NHL having four on-ice officials work each game.

-Officials have an important duty to keep everyone on the ice safe and ensure that there are consequences to players who break the rules.
-Referees are the ones who grant player penalties for their misconduct.
+Officials have an important duty to keep everyone on the ice safe and enforce consequences to players who break the rules.
+Referees are the ones who grant players penalties for their misconduct.
 In addition, referees are responsible for ordering teams on the ice and beginning the game.
-Referees are on the ice at all times that they players are on ice, even during the warm-ups.
+Referees are on the ice at all times when players are on the ice, even during the warm-ups.
 At the end of the game, the referees must also sign off on the scoresheet and make sure it is accurate.

-In order to become an NHL Referee, officials must have certification and experience as an official in either the USA Hockey league or the Canada Hockey league.
+In order to become an NHL Referee, officials must have certification and experience as an official in either USA Hockey or Hockey Canada.
 They must first acquire certification from their respective league and gain experience through officiating games within that league.
 When gaining enough experience and knowledge, referees are then able to get training from the NHL Officials Association (NHLOA).
-They must have high knowledge in ice positioning, signaling, penalties, and high skating skills.
+They must have high knowledge of ice positioning, signaling, penalties, and top-notch skating skills.
 Training schools have prior NHL referees and representatives teaching and watching prospective officials.

-The NHL referees have a higher pressure to have perfect skating skills than other league officials, and typically are former hockey players.
-Held annually, the NHL hosts the Officiating Exposure Combine, which gives former hockey players an opportunity to become an official.
+NHL referees have a higher pressure to have perfect skating skills than other league officials and are typically former hockey players.
+Held annually, the NHL hosts the Officiating Exposure Combine, which gives former hockey players an opportunity to become officials.

 What are the referees called in hockey?

-Referees in ice hockey are most commonly called officials.
+Referees in ice hockey are most commonly called on-ice officials.
 The two terms can work interchangeably when referring to them.
-Officials are in charge of officiating the games and have all final say in game rules and calls.
-The National Hockey League (NHL) has four officials present at each game, two officials on-ice and two off-ice.
+On-ice officials are in charge of officiating the games and have the final say on game rules and calls.
+The National Hockey League (NHL) has four on-ice officials present at each game, two referees and two linesmen.
 The on-ice officials are also separated between referees and linesmen.

 How do you become a hockey referee?

-To become a hockey referee, one must go to their local governing body of the league they wish to referee for and begin their registration process.
-After signing up to be a member and paying a fee, they must then go through the whole process.
-The process includes online classes, books to read, seminars, and exams.
-After passing through this, the referee receives certification to officiate games at the beginner level, level 1.
-Experience allows them to move forward to referee higher level hockey games.
+To become a hockey referee, one must go to the local governing body of the league they wish to referee for and begin their registration process.
+After signing up to be a member and paying a fee, they must then go through the training process.
+This process includes online classes, books, seminars, and exams.
+After passing through this, the referee receives certification to officiate games at the beginner level, Level 1.
+Experience allows them to move up to referee higher-level hockey games.